privacyguides/privacyguides.org/docs/about/jobs/journalist.md

 [:material-arrow-left-drop-circle: Job Openings](../jobs.md)

+Are you passionate about privacy and cybersecurity?

+Privacy Guides is an international nonprofit dedicated to producing top-tier, unbiased educational content and journalism, and to fostering safe and informative online communities to discuss technical topics around improving personal privacy and cybersecurity.

 We are looking for a determined and focused journalist to join our team.
 As a reporter for our organization, you will conduct research, interview sources, and write engaging stories in the field of consumer privacy and cybersecurity.

 Our ideal candidate is committed to combating misinformation and clearly communicating stories on a timely basis, and dedicated to producing top-tier, unbiased journalism.